Pinellia: Use in Traditional Chinese Medicine

-The processed root, known as Zhi ban xia or Ban xia, is one of the most important herbs in Chinese Medicine to transform phlegm and stop coughing.
+The processed root of Pinellia ternata, known as Zhi ban xia or Ban xia, is one of the most important herbs in Chinese Medicine to transform phlegm and stop coughing.
 The herb is warm and drying and should be used only in people who are not hot or dry (known as yin deficient.)
 It is used in small 3-6 gram dosages in herbal formulas to warmly dry the lungs, to stop nausea and vomiting, and to address goiters or scrofula.
 Slices of the dried root are also used as a base for moxibustion.
 Because the raw root is toxic, it is soaked in water to remove oxalates and other irritants, or processed with ginger.
 Unprocessed root is only used externally in Chinese Medicine.

 When listed as an ingredient in a supplement for weight loss or energy, Pinellia has been charged with indicating the presence of ephedra alkaloids, which would be a violation of labeling laws.